Dr Tom Rutter

 - EGH629: Pastoral Literature

-I am also currently convener for the MA English Literature programme.
+I am also programme director for the MA English Literature programme.